-- Group 3: 13 adult patients (aged 20-70 years) with established clinical DPN.
+- Group 3: 13 adult participants (aged 20-70 years) with established clinical DPN.

-- As a result of the patient criteria for the three groups, the researchers expected to observe a trend towards higher stimulus intensity (SI) – reflecting reduced motor nerve atonal excitability – from Group 1 to Group 2 to Group 3.
+- As a result of the criteria for the three groups, the researchers expected to observe a trend towards higher stimulus intensity (SI) – reflecting reduced motor nerve atonal excitability – from Group 1 to Group 2 to Group 3.

 - As expected, higher SI values were observed in Group 2 compared with Group 1.
-However, some aberrant values were seen in Group 1, compared with controls: the researchers said this suggests that “reduced axonal excitability (whether stand-alone or as part of subclinical DPN) occurs in some individuals in a very early stage of T1DM, despite appropriate glycemic control and the absence of other microvascular complications”.
+However, some aberrant values were seen in Group 1, compared with controls: the researchers said this suggests that “reduced axonal excitability (whether stand-alone or as part of subclinical DPN) occurs in some individuals in a very early stage of type 1 diabetes, despite appropriate glycemic control and the absence of other microvascular complications”.

 - Overall, in both Group 1 and Group 2, motor nerve axonal excitability was significantly lower compared with the control groups.